braze-inc/braze-docs/_docs/_help/support.md

 ---
 nav_title: Support
 article_title: Support
 description: "This page will help you locate the Braze support portal to submit Braze product feedback.
-This page will only accessible to Braze customers."
+This page will only be accessible to Braze customers."
 alias: /braze_support/
 page_type: reference
 search_rank: 1